STIXProject/stixproject.github.io/idioms/threat-actor/leveraged-ttp/index.md

 It's technically possible to use a single TTP to represent both an attack pattern and a piece of malware, however combining distinct concepts into single components makes pivoting data in the future much more difficult.
 For example, if it's later determined that the same PIVY variant is used by a different threat actor it's useful to have it in a separate TTP in order to relate both threat actors to it (and only Adversary Bravo to the attack pattern).
 To make sure this works from the start, it's generally better to split distinct concepts into separate components.
 This primarily comes up in representing TTPs but the same suggestion holds true for all components.

 So rather than adding an attack pattern section to the malware TTP, a new TTP was used that contains just the attack pattern.
 The attack pattern, described using [AttackPatternType](/documentation/ttp/AttackPatternType), contains a `CAPEC ID` and a `Description`.
 [CAPEC](http://capec.mitre.org) is a dictionary of potential attack patterns, so in this case by looking in that dictionary the producer was able to see that "CAPEC-98" is the ID for phishing.
 The best way to find the correct CAPEC is to use a generic search engine like Google or to use the CAPEC website.
-Other than just the CAPEC ID, the attack pattern `Description` field is filled in with more specific information about how the phishing attacks are executed.
+Other than just the CAPEC ID, the attack pattern `Description` field is used to clearly and simply convey that CAPEC-98 is "Phishing".

 Finally, the `Observed TTP` list inside the threat actor is used to relate the threat actor to the two TTPs.
 For the malware TTP, the `Relationship` descriptor "Leverages Malware" is used while for the attack pattern TTP "Leverages Attack Pattern" is used.